Nonautonomous modelling in Energy Balance Models of climate. Limitations of averaging and climate sensitivity: Climate models response and sensitivity

+where $R_1'(t_0^+\!,t_0,T_0)$ denotes the right derivative of $R_1(t,t_0,T_0)$ at $t_0$.
 On the other hand, it is clear that, in general, the limit of $R_1(t,t_0,T_0)$ as $t\to\infty$ does not exist.
 Nonetheless, if we assume that both models fall within the dynamical description in Section \ref{subsec:attr-repel-pair}, the asymptotic behaviour of $R_1$ can be described in terms of the asymptotic behaviour of the global hyperbolic attractors $a_1(t)$ and $\widetilde a_1(t)$, $t\in\R$ respectively of $T'=g(t,T)$ and $T'=\widetilde g(t,T)$ in the band of temperatures $T_0\in[275,305]$.
 From \eqref{eq: atractor a_1} applied to both models we can deduce that there exist constants $c_0>0$ and $\alpha>0$ such that

 In other words, for sufficiently large $t>t_0$ the function $R_1(t,t_0,T_0)$ approximates the dynamical behaviour of $\widetilde a_1(t)-a_1(t)$ independently of the initial condition $T_0\in [275,305]$.